Information for First-Year Students in the Class of 2027

 First-year students are permitted to have cars on campus, but all cars must be registered through the Office of Campus Safety and Security through the purchase of a parking hang tag.
 Please visit the Security website for additional information.
 They can be reached at 570-208-5926 or email@example.com.

 Students who require specific accommodation due to medical diagnosis should first speak with Dr. Melissa Ciocco, Associate Director of the Academic Skills Center and Disability Services Coordinator.
 Dr. Ciocco will work with the students on obtaining any necessary paperwork to confirm the need for an accommodation and will also coordinate with the Office of Residence Life to implement any approved accommodations.
 Dr. Ciocco can be reached at firstname.lastname@example.org or 570-208-5841.

 Important Upcoming Dates

 Below are a few upcoming dates resident students should be aware of.
 Please reference the College’s Academic Calendar for additional information.

 There’s a lot to do here at King’s, and here are just a couple ways to get out and meet new people.

-Clubs and Organizations Fair: Held on September 6th, you can check out all the clubs that King’s has to offer and join any that you might share some interests with.
+Activities Fair: Held on August 31st, you can check out all the clubs and organizations that King’s has to offer and join any that you might share some interests with.
 If you don’t see the club for you, stop in to Campus Activities and learn how to start one!

 Volunteer Fair: Service is an important part of life at King’s.
-Stop by the Volunteer Fair to learn about some of the organizations we work with and serve.
+Stop by the Volunteer Fair on September 6th to learn about some of the organizations we work with and serve.